attila-lendvai/maru/README.md

     what being done means here.

   - Use LLVM's [tablegen](https://llvm.org/docs/TableGen/index.html)
-    definitions to generate bytecode assemblers.
-It requires either the reimplementation of the tablegen parser/logic in Maru (doesn't seem to be trivial), or writing C++ code (uhh!) to compile the data to the Maru definitions implementing an assembler.
+    definitions to generate machine code assemblers for various CPU architectures.
+It requires either the reimplementation of the tablegen parser/logic in Maru (doesn't seem to be trivial), or writing C++ code (uhh!) to compile the data to something that is easy to work with in Maru.

   - Maybe add [PEG-based tree rewriter](https://www.piumarta.com/S3-2010/)
-    to the repo as a branch.
-It seems to be an earlier iteration of the same idea.
+    to the repo as a branch, and use it as a bootstrap stage.
+It seems to be an earlier, or different iteration of the same idea.

   - Introduce a simplified language that drops some langauge features, e.g. remove *forms* and the *expand* protocol.
 Make sure that this